JessicaGarson/Vincint-Python-Data-Viz/README.md

 # Vincint-Python-Data-Viz
-Playing a python plotting libary
+Playing with a python plotting libary